timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/hypertables-and-chunks-benefits.md

     ranges.
 Such queries are more common with historical time series data than with recent data.
 Thus, compression serves best for older chunks.

-Another way to speed up "deep and narrow" queries is to reorder data within a chunk.
-Most time-series data is inserted in approximate order of time value.
+TimescaleDB can also speed up "deep and narrow" queries by reordering data within a chunk.
+Most time-series data is inserted in approximate time order.
 This makes time-based chunks very efficient for insertion of recent data.
 But this order might be less efficient for some analytical queries of older data.
 You can reorder chunks to better match your application query patterns.